Thomas Wiedemann, Professor of Latin

 Meetings of Postgraduates in Ancient History (AMPAH)

-and in Ancient Literature (AMPAL),
+and in Ancient Literature (AMPAL)

-and other comparable meetings, will be made only in exceptional
+will be made only in exceptional cases.
+Applicants are reminded

-cases.
-Applicants are reminded of the existence of several other
+of the existence of several other more specific funds which may

-more specific funds which may be more appropriate, such as the SPHS's
+be more appropriate, such as the SPHS's Dover

-Dover Fund.
+Fund.

 Applications for grants should be made